ymz-ncnk/sync-consensus-algorithm/Sync Consensus Algorithm.md

   quorum.
 - Interrupted - is a transaction that was executed on several nodes of a sync quorum.
-- Interskip (interrupted and skipped) - a transaction that did not get to any node from the sync quorum.
+- Interskip (interrupted and skipped) - a transaction that not gotten to any node from the sync quorum.
 It can be identified, for example, by an empty space in the log.

 While everything is more or less clear with completed and interskip transactions, the processing of interrupted transactions is not so obvious.
-In fact, the new manager does not know whether such a transaction was executed on most nodes or not (a few of them may have simply did not get into the sync quorum), therefore, it has no choice but to continue its execution.
-That's why sync basis is build as a union of the log tails.
+The new manager does not know whether such a transaction was executed on most nodes or not (a few of them may have simply did not get into the sync quorum), therefore, it has no choice but to continue its execution.
+That's why the sync basis is built as a union of the log tails.

 Taking all this into account, we can conclude that, a write transaction can either be executed or be canceled when a new epoch is entered (i.e. when a new